Level 2 National Dysphagia Diet

 - Soft dumplings moistened with butter or gravy

 - Cooked cereals such as oatmeal

-- Moistened dry cereal with little texture such as corn flakes and puffed rice
+- Moistened dry cereal with little texture, such as corn flakes or puffed rice

 - Cakes or cookies moistened and softened with milk, coffee, or other liquid

 - Drained, canned, or cooked fruits without seeds or skins

 - Ripe banana

 - Ice cream, sherbet, frozen yogurt, and malts

 - Moistened ground or tender cooked meat, poultry, and fish with gravy or sauce

 - Tuna, egg, or meat salad without large chunks or hard-to-chew vegetables